bennygoldman/fansite/README.md

 ### New

-- I used semantic HTML wherever possible, limited class names and kept extraneous wrappers to a minimum, working from a component-focused, scoped-styling structure.
+- HTML is semantic wherever possible.
+I limited class names and kept extraneous wrappers to a minimum, working from a component-focused, scoped-styling structure.
-- I wrote vanilla CSS without any pre- or post-processors in order to try new native variable naming and nesting features.
+- CSS is vanilla without any pre- or post-processors.
+I wanted to to try native variable naming and new nesting features.
-- I used JavaScript's built-in fetch API to interact with the server.
+- JavaScript uses built-in fetch API to interact with the server.

 Time permitting, I'll make a few minor improvements to clean it up.